nulogy/Gorgon/README.md

 ### gorgon.json
 This file contains project-specific settings for gorgon, such as:

-* A glob for generating the list of test files
 * The connection information for AMQP
-* Information about how clients can rsync the working directory
+* Information about how clients can rsync the working directory (optional)
+* Files that can be excluded by rsync
 * Files containing Ruby code to be used as callbacks
+* A glob for generating the list of test files
+* The file used for Originator's logs

+See [gorgon.json example](https://github.com/Fitzsimmons/Gorgon/blob/master/gorgon.json.sample) for more details.

 ### gorgon_listener.json
 This file contains the listener-specific settings, such as:

+* The connection information for AMQP
 * How many worker slots are provided by this listener
-* The connection information for AMQP
 * The file used for logs

+See [gorgon.json example](https://github.com/Fitzsimmons/Gorgon/blob/master/gorgon_listener.json.sample) for more details.

 Architecture
 ---------------------